 You can also get this sticky chicken wings recipe ready to go the day before your party.

-I usually separate the wings (if I have whole ones), spread them out in the baking dish, cover with foil and store in the refrigerator.
+To do this, separate the wings (if you have whole ones), spread them out in the baking dish, cover with foil and store in the refrigerator.

-Then I make the sauce in a small bowl and store that in the refrigerator, too.
+Then make the sauce in a small bowl and store that in the refrigerator, too.

-As an added bonus, these sticky Chinese chicken wings do really well in a chafing dish* if you’re serving them on a buffet.
-They don’t get all soggy like fried wings can after they’ve been out for a while.
+As an added bonus, these sticky Chinese chicken wings do really well in a chafing dish if you’re serving them on a buffet.
+Since they are a fall-off-the-bone type of wing (not a super-crispy one) they don’t get all soggy like fried wings can after they’ve been out for a while.

 Is there a gluten-free version?